sfigg/commercialization-public/docset/customize/mdm/applocker-configuration-service-provider.md

 In Windows 10 Mobile, when you create a list of allowed apps, the [settings app that rely on splash apps](#settingssplashapps) are blocked.
 To unblock these apps, you must include them in your list of allowed apps.

+Additional information:

+- [Find publisher and product name of apps](#productname) - step-by-step guide for getting the publisher and product names for various Windows apps.
+- [Whitelist example](#whitelist-example) - example for Windows 10 Mobile that denies all apps except the ones listed.
+- [Deny list for Windows Information Protection](#Deny-list-for-Windows-Information-Protection) - example for Windows 10, version 1607 that denies all known unenlightened first party desktop apps from accessing enterprise data as an allowed app.
+This ensures an administrator does not accidentally make these apps Windows Information Protection allowed, and avoid known compatibility issues related to automatic file encryption with these applications.

 For a step-by-step guide for getting the publisher and product names for various Windows apps, see [Find publisher and product name of apps](#productname).